StanfordVL/OmniGibson/docs/dataset.md

 What will you download?
 - Matterport3D Dataset: 90 scenes (3.2GB)

 Please fill in this [form](http://dovahkiin.stanford.edu/matterport/public/MP_TOS.pdf) and send it to [matterport3d@googlegroups.com](mailto:matterport3d@googlegroups.com).
-Please put "use with iGibson simulator" in your email.
+Please put "use with OmniGibson simulator" in your email.

 You'll then recieve a python script via email in response.
-Run `python download_mp.py --task_data igibson -o .` with the received script to download the data (3.2GB).
-Afterwards, move each of the scenes to the path set in `your_installation_path/igibson/global_config.yaml` (default and recommended: `g_dataset: your_installation_path/igibson/data/g_dataset`).
+Run `python download_mp.py --task_data omnigibson -o .` with the received script to download the data (3.2GB).
+Afterwards, move each of the scenes to the path set in `your_installation_path/omnigibson/global_config.yaml` (default and recommended: `g_dataset: your_installation_path/omnigibson/data/g_dataset`).

 Reference: [Matterport3D webpage](https://niessner.github.io/Matterport/).